 Schoolteachers use the site to build WishLists for the equipment, materials, and supplies they need to stock their classrooms.
 Teachers spend several hundred dollars on school supplies in any given school year, so this service is a genuine help to them.
 Donors can locate teachers through the website using the WishList search.

-Try iLoveSchools if you want your office supplies and equipment to stay within your own community.
+Try iLoveSchools if you want your office supplies and equipment to stay within your community.
 You can also ask a teacher in your life if she's signed up for fundraising efforts on any particular site.
-This will allow you to donate directly to the teacher.
+It will allow you to donate directly to the teacher.

 Organizations That Accept Donated Office Supplies and Equipment